Farama-Foundation/chatarena/README.md

 Check out this video to learn how to use Web UI: [![Webui demo video](https://img.shields.io/badge/WebUI%20Demo%20Video-Vimeo-blue?logo=vimeo)](https://vimeo.com/816979419)

 ## For Developers
-For a introduction to the chatArena framework, please refer to [this document](docs/devdoc/design.md).
+For a introduction to the ChatArena framework, please refer to [this document](docs/devdoc/design.md).
 Here we provide a compact guide on minimal setup to run the game and some general advice on customization.

 ### Key Concepts